Books we can't wait for in 2018

-We're itching to get our mitts on next year's new releases, and here are just a few we absolutely cannot wait for!
+We're itching to get our mitts on next year's new releases, and here are just a few we can't wait for.

 The loveable Louisa Clarke is back in the third instalment of her story, and you'll be swept away by her uplifting, heartfelt and hilarious voice once again!
 Lou has moved to New York, sporting a fabulous new State-side wardrobe as she meets a cast of fantastic new characters and forges a new path to follow her dreams.
 But she's about to meet someone who reminds her, painfully so, of a man she used to know...and it's going to change her life forever.
 Still Me will make you laugh, cry, and want to jump on a plane to New York.